Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 My mom taught me to hand sew when I was a little girl so I could make clothes for my favorite doll, Miss Bunny.
 A great deal of my love for fabric comes from memories of pulling out the fabric basket - a huge, multicolored basket that was filled with beautiful fabrics.

-My series of goddess quilts have been about giving fully, of having not just energy, but explosions of love and creativity.
-The goal of this series has always been personal growth and transformation, and in the process of creating each quilt, I've found more space and freedom to recover from my abusive childhood.
+My series of goddess quilts came from this journey.
+The goal of this series has always been personal growth and transformation, and in the process of creating each quilt, I've found more space and freedom to recover from past experiences.

 I've learned how to love myself, express my love more openly, overcome fears, challenge the negative voices in my head, and rejoice in the love and abundance I have created with Josh and James.